granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(video\)

+You only need to rotate your forearm a little ways to develop enough force.

+\(video looking down my forearm while slapping\)

+This motion will tighten up over time.

 Keep practicing slapping the open E string to develop consistency.
 Now try slapping the A string for a while.
 Next try to slap one string, then another in tempo.
 It's going to take time to develop the accuracy to strike the string that you want to.
 This will come with practice.
 For now, just practice enough so that you can somewhat consistently switch back and forth between slapping the E string and the A string.
 It takes time to build new muscle memory. **"Aim small, miss small."**